Personal tools

-A continuous register or list is a list of all currently eligible voters, adjusted to take account of voter registration changes between electoral events.
-The continuous list is maintained by electoral administrators – unlike the civil registry, or register of citizens, maintained by other government authorities.
-The continuous list avoids the spike in activity involved in developing a periodic list; instead of being concentrated in the period immediately before an election, the work of developing the voters list is distributed throughout the electoral cycle.
-The continuous list also takes advantage of computers’ ability to store, maintain and distribute data; it records information from previous electoral events on computer for use in present and future voter registration exercises.
-To update the information it contains, the continuous list also draws on data gathered by other civil agencies, such as motor vehicle and driver’s registration bureaus, tax departments, and housing authorities.
+A continuous register or list is a list of all currently eligible voters, adjusted to take account of voter registration changes between electoral processes.
+The continuous list is maintained by electoral administrators unlike the civil registry, or register of citizens, maintained by other government authorities.
+The continuous list avoids the spike in activity involved in developing a periodic list; instead of being concentrated in the period immediately before an election, the work of developing the voters’ list is distributed throughout the electoral cycle.
+The continuous list also takes advantage of computers’ ability to store, maintain and distribute data; Computers records information from previous electoral processes for the use in present and future voter registration exercises.
+In order to update the information, the continuous list also draws on data gathered by other civil agencies, such as motor vehicle, driver’s registration bureaus, tax departments and housing authorities.

 Update Methods

-Regular updates to the list add the names of people who have reached voting age, become citizens or otherwise become newly eligible to vote (e.g. through release from prison), or who have moved from one electoral district to another.
+Regular updates to the list allows to add the names of people who have reached voting age, become citizens or otherwise become newly eligible to vote (e.g. through release from prison) and who have moved from one electoral district to another.
 Updates remove the names of people who were on the list but have died or ceased to meet eligibility requirements.
-Some election authorities update the list annually.
-The disadvantage of this approach is that the list is already several months out of date when it is finalized and it becomes increasingly outdated over the following year.
+Some election management authorities update the list annually.
+The disadvantage of this approach is that the list is already several months out of date when it is finalised and it becomes increasingly outdated over the following year.
 Given the very high mobility rates in many societies, up to 20 percent of voters could well change addresses within a year.
-The result would be a voters list with significant problems of currency.
+The result would be a voters’ list with some significant problems of currency.

 Another approach is to update voter information far more frequently.
-In some instances the election authority updates the list daily as it receives information through channels such as electronic registration or notification directly from the voter.
-Updating may also take place monthly as the election authority receives information from agencies with which it has data-sharing arrangements.
+In some instances the election management authority updates the list daily as it receives information through channels such as "electronic registration" or gets notified directly from the voter.
+Updating may also take place monthly as the election management authority receives information from agencies with which it has data-sharing arrangements or during a special registration drive a few weeks before an election in order to allow the election management body to correct the list should there be a need.

 Data-Sharing Agreements